 It would end up being the best year of his career yet.
 Things got off to a perfect start as he won the opening race, and he followed it up with three more victories and a total of eight podiums.
 It wasn't quite enough for him to beat Anthoine Hubert to the title, but it was enough to earn him a spot with the team in Formula 2.

 Like in F3, he struggled to settle in in his first season in the class, scoring just 11 points while team-mate Nyck de Vries won the title.
 He was also widely criticized for causing an incident at the Sprint Race in his home country.

 Nevertheless, he managed to stay on the grid for 2020, rejoining his old team, Hitech, and enjoyed a much stronger campaign.
 Of the 24 races, he won two of them and finished on the podium six times.
 Things weren't perfect though as he caused controversy yet again for almost running over Yuki Tsunoda in parc-ferme in Spa.

 Before the end of the season, he had been linked to Haas after his father was seen with members of the team, and it was announced in December that he had signed a multi-year deal.

 Dmitry has a net worth of around $1.8billion and has invested much of his fortune into his son's motor-racing career.
-The financial contributions he provides through his companies, which are Nikita's main sponsors are thought to be a large reason as to why Haas signed the Russian.
+The financial contributions he provides through his companies, Uralchem and Uralkali, which are Nikita's main sponsors, are thought to be a large reason as to why Haas signed the Russian.

 Little else is known about the Mazepin family, with rumours that he has two siblings never confirmed or denied by the driver himself.

 It has previously been reported back in 2016 that he was dating Russian supermodel Alena Shishkova, but it is not known whether the two are still in a relationship.